bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*connections.max.reauth.ms*
+#connections.max.reauth.ms#
 ---------------------------

 When explicitly set to a positive number (the default is 0, not a positive number), a session lifetime that will not exceed the configured value will be communicated to v2.2.0 or later clients when they authenticate.
-The broker will disconnect any such connection that is not re-authenticated within the session lifetime and that is then subsequently used for any purpose other than re- authentication.
+The broker will disconnect any such connection that is not re-authenticated within the session lifetime and that is then subsequently used for any purpose other than re-authentication.
 Configuration names can optionally be prefixed with listener prefix and SASL mechanism name in lower-case.
 For example, listener.name.sasl_ssl.oauthbearer.connections.max.reauth.ms=3600000